davircarvalho/Individualized_HRTF_Synthesis/Main - (PCA based)/README.md

 ## Model_test.m

 Virtuallly the same as Rebuild_HRTF.m, but you can write your own anthropometry.
-Can be used to test a new generated model.\ *Be careful to input the correct data at the right place - the use of the Individualization App is highly recomended instead of this routine.*
+Can be used to test a new generated model./ *Be careful to input the correct data at the right place - the use of the Individualization App is highly recomended instead of this routine.*